Big Daddy's Kitchen

 salt and pepper to taste

-Wash the beans and place them in a large soup pot with the 4 cups of water.
+Wash the beans and place them in a large Dutch oven with 4 cups of water and 1½ tablespoons of salt.
 Allow to come to a boil for 2 minutes.
-Cover and let stand for 1 hour then drain off the liquid.
+Cover and let stand for 1 hour then drain off the liquid, or you could soak the beans overnight.
+Drain and rinse well.

 BD's Kitchen Table of Contents